-ON1 Effects 2021 has a robust Undo capability, which is helpful when you wish to back up a few steps during the editing process.
+ON1 Effects 2022 has a robust Undo capability, which is helpful when you wish to back up a few steps during the editing process.
 When you want to go back further, it can be tedious to keep pressing Command/Control-Z. That's where the history pane can be extremely useful.
 It displays every adjustment made during an editing session.
 From the History pane, you can scroll through your edits, all the way back to the state of your photo when you opened it for editing.

 Nav Levels Info History 🕥

-Adjustment - C 26
+Adjustment - C Adjustment - Contrast 26

-Adjustment - E -0.85
+Adjustment - E xposure -0.85

-Adjustment - Masking Bug
+Adjustment - M lasking Bug

-Overall - Opacit 67
+Overall - Opacit ty 67

-Replace Preset 'CF16 - Kodak Kodachrome 64'
+Replace Preset : 'CF16 - Kodak Kodachrome 6 4'

-Tone & Color - On
+Tone & Color - Auto Color 0

-Tone & Color - 43
+Tone & Color - Whites 43

-Tone & Color - -46
+Tone & Color - Highlights -46

-Tone & Color - AI
+Tone & Color - Auto Tone AI

 Open